 - Commodity shares: Buying shares of stock in companies or organisations that produce commodities

-High leverage facility: Traders can accentuate their profit potential by investing in the commodity market.
-It allows traders to take a significant position in the market by paying a 5 to 10 percent margin.
+- High leverage facility: Traders can accentuate their profit potential by investing in the commodity market.
+It allows traders to take a significant position in the market by paying a 5% to 10% margin.
 This way, even an insignificant price increase can increase profit potential exponentially.
-Although the minimum margin requirement varies from one commodity to another, it is still less than the margin required in equity investment.
-There is affordable minimum-deposit accounts and controlled full-size contracts
+Although the minimum margin requirement varies from one commodity to another, it is still less than the margin required for equity investment.
+There are affordable minimum deposit accounts and controlled full-size contracts.

-Diversification: Commodities allow investors to diversify their portfolio as raw materials have a negative to low correlation with the stocks.
+- Diversification: Commodities allow investors to diversify their portfolio as raw materials have a negative to low correlation with stocks.

-Transparency: The commodity market is developing and highly regulated.
+- Transparency: The commodity market is developing and highly regulated.
 The modern electronic trading suite has added to the transparency and efficiency of the market, eliminating any risk of manipulation.
-It enabled fair price discovery by broad-scale participation.
+It enabled fair price discovery through broad-scale participation.

 Despite several advantages, commodity trading has a few disadvantages, which you should know before investing.

-Leverage: It can be a double-sided sword, especially if you are inexperienced in margin trading.
+- Leverage: It can be a double-sided sword, especially if you are inexperienced in margin trading.
 Leverage, as discussed before, allows traders to bid big in the market.
-If the margin is 5 percent, then one can buy commodity futures worth Rs 100,000 by paying only Rs 5000.
+If the margin is 5%, then one can buy commodity futures worth ₹1,00,000 by paying only ₹5000.
 It means that with the slightest fall in price, traders can end up losing a significant amount.

-High Volatility: Higher returns from commodity trading is due to the high price volatility of commodities.
-The price is driven by the demand and supply when the demand and supply of goods are inelastic.
-It means despite changes in price, supply and demand remain unchanged, which can significantly alter the value of commodity futures.
+- High Volatility: Higher returns from commodity trading are due to the high price volatility of commodities.
+The price is driven by demand and supply when the demand and supply of goods are inelastic.
+It means that despite changes in price, supply and demand remain unchanged, which can significantly alter the value of commodity futures.

-Not necessarily immune to inflation: Despite the negative correlation between securities and commodities, the latter is not suitable for portfolio diversification.
-The theory that commodity price moves in the opposite direction with the stocks doesn’t hold as experienced during the economic crisis of 2008.
-Increasing inflation, unemployment, and reduced demand halt companies production and impact demand for raw materials in the commodity market.
+- Not necessarily immune to inflation: Despite the negative correlation between securities and commodities, the latter is not suitable for portfolio diversification.
+The theory that commodity prices move in the opposite direction with stocks doesn’t hold as experienced during the economic crisis of 2008.
+Increasing inflation, unemployment, and reduced demand halt companies’ production and impact demand for raw materials in the commodity market.

-Low returns for buy-and-hold investors : Commodity trading needs bulk investment to generate significant returns.
-The Bloomberg Commodity Index, which is considered the gold standard, showcased that even the most secured government bonds have historically garnered more returns than commodity trading.
+- Low returns for buy-and-hold investors: Commodity trading needs bulk investment to generate significant returns.
+The Bloomberg Commodity Index, showcased that even the most secured government bonds have historically garnered more returns than commodity trading.
 It is primarily because of the cyclical nature of the products, which erodes the value of an investment for buy-and-hold investors.